 Once it’s a solid draft, it’s off the editors, and over to you, to review and revise.

-If that sounds like exactly what you need help with, your next question probably is where can I find a great ghostwriter?
+If that sounds like exactly what you need help with, your next question probably is where can I find a ghostwriter to hire?

 Number one, you can ask your friends who have written a book.